Master Theses

 Master Theses under the supervision of Prof. Reisinger

 The exposé must be prepared in German (max.
-5 pages, 1.5 lines) and sent directly to Mr. Reisinger.
+5 pages, 1.5 lines) and sent directly to Prof. Reisinger.
 The exposé should include motivation, research questions, hypotheses, a rough concept for the empirical analysis and selected references (the references do not count towards the page limit).